-Southwire partners with a third party to conduct our employee engagement survey every 18 months, which identifies areas of strengths and areas for opportunities within the company.
+To identify areas of strength and opportunities to improve engagement, Southwire partners with a third party to conduct an employee engagement survey every 18 months.
 We provide this anonymous, online survey to all full-time Southwire employees.
 Based on the results of this assessment, the company’s leaders create goals and plans to sustain success in areas of high achievement and to develop stronger engagement in those categories which have been identified for improvement.
 Read more about how we respond to the results of our employee engagement surveys in our highlight story.

-Southwire’s employee engagement score goal is 80 percent favorable or higher; survey creator PwC states that scores of at least 74 percent show high employee engagement.
+Southwire’s goal is an employee engagement score of 75 percent favorable or higher, which indicates high employee engagement according to survey creator PwC.
 We also carefully monitor the number of voluntary survey responses we receive to offer insight into the robustness of our engagement.
 Our target participation rate is 90 percent.
 See Our Performance below for our scores.